Sensitive Data Transit and Storage

 - The sub tasks and notes you add with ActiveInbox are stored in plain text on our server, creating an additional risk of exposure of sensitive information.
 (See Future Improvements).

-- The OAuth token, which grants the ActiveInbox client access to your Gmail data and is refreshed at least every hour, is refreshed via our server, leading to the conceptual possibility of interception (see the Attack Vectors below).
+- The OAuth token, which grants the ActiveInbox client access to your Gmail data and is refreshed at least every hour, is stored on your local machine (see the Attack Vectors below).